Table of Contents

 Traditional pest responses focus on removal after the fact.
 By the time action is taken, operational impact has already occurred.

-Cleanup Does Not Reduce Risk
+Cleaning Bird Droppings Does Not Eliminate Risk

 Cleaning restores appearance but leaves the conditions that allowed birds to return.
 Risk exposure remains.

 Operational risks are managed before incidents happen.
 Bird control follows the same logic.
 Deterrence must exist before birds settle.
+A commercial bird control system can help facility teams reduce repeat bird pressure before it turns into a safety, maintenance, or compliance problem.

 Risk management values reliability.
 Bird control works only when deterrence stays active across all zones without gaps.